 Fun fact: Hot weather and drought aid in the spice factor of radishes.
 The hotter the year, the spicier the radish.
 A cooler year yields more mellow radishes.

 Come back next Wednesday to get to know another vegetable in the Spring Discovery series.
 Leave me a comment below and let me know what other spring produce I should try.
 And do drop by Danielle's beautiful blog Rooting The Sun for more vegetable inspiration.

 Malaysian Pickled Vegetables with Radish (Acar)

 A hallmark of many Southeast Asian dishes is the balance of different flavors like salty, sweet, sour and spicy all in one and textures that deliver the taste effectively.
 This Malaysian Nyonya style pickle gets its bite from an aromatic spice paste and crunch from ground peanuts.
 The radish, though not a usual choice in the recipe, fits right in with its distinct peppery taste and gentle crispness.
 And adds a nice pop of color!
-This recipe makes a 1 quart jar and is adapted from a recipe by my Malaysian friend Curious Nut.
+This recipe makes a 1 quart jar.

 3 medium carrots, cut into 2-inch long medium-thick sticks